Distant Weddings

 It’s required for every couple to get a marriage license before the ceremony takes place (no matter which state you’re in).
 Typically, this is obtained through a 10-15 minute application, done in-person or online, depending on your county’s requirements.

 Once you’ve been issued your marriage license, you’ll need to share it with the officiant performing your marriage.
-After you’ve exchanged vows in your ceremony, it’s time to obtain the official documentation of your marriage – the marriage certificate.
+After you’ve exchanged vows in your ceremony, it’s time to obtain the official documentation of your marriage license versus the marriage certificate.
 Your officiant will sign your marriage license, which certifies that the ceremony took place.
 The marriage certificate serves as proof that you’re officially married, attesting that the ceremony was performed legally.

 Oftentimes, when your officiant signs the marriage license, it will become the marriage certificate on the same piece of paper.
 If this is not the case in your county, then your officiant will need to submit the marriage license to the local clerk’s office, in which afterwards they will give you your marriage certificate.